 After a break for some rest and a bite to eat, I popped back online at 6:45 and quickly accepted a delivery request.
 This order took me to a Santa Monica taco shop.
 I reached the taco shop quickly but unfortunately had to wait over 10 minutes for the food.
 The delivery was to Venice, a 4-mile trip that took about 14 minutes.

-My day delivering for UberEATS went pretty smoothly overall, though it was not without some frustrations and challenges.
+My day delivering for UberEATS went pretty smoothly overall, though it was not without some frustrations and challenges, just like any rideshare or delivery service.
 Once I encounter an issue, I try to figure out if there’s a way to avoid repeating that negative experience again in the future.

 The only other type of difficult UberEATS customer I’ve dealt with is those who are unreachable and not available for delivery.
 If I can’t reach the customer within a few minutes, I’ll call the UberEATS partner support line and get help.
 Yes, there is actually phone support in the app for UberEATS, which can help resolve issues quickly.
 We’re only required to wait 10 minutes, but my customers have always shown up before that so I never got to keep any food unfortunately!